Analysis | Trump’s legal team lights a fuse beneath its remaining credibility

 Lastly, Ellis tweeted shortly after the news conference that Giuliani and Powell had “RELEASED THE KRAKEN!” — borrowing Powell’s repeated intonations about what evidence the legal team had.

 Repeatedly in the news conference, Ellis had also said that this was merely an “opening statement” — rather than an unleashing of massive evidence.
-Giuliani said that the campaign couldn’t disclose all of its evidence because of concern about those who signed affidavits allegedly being targeted.
+Giuliani said that the campaign couldn’t disclose all of its evidence, because of concern about those who signed affidavits allegedly being targeted.

 “This is an opening statement,” Ellis said.
 “This is something where we have told you what the evidence will show, and we have given you a brief description.
-That happens in a courtroom all the time, where that’s not the fact-finding process; that is just an overview.”
+That happens in a courtroom all the time, where that’s not the fact-finding process, that is just an overview.”

 It undoubtedly takes time to build a legal case, but we’re now 16 days into the post-election period.
 Judges have repeatedly and overwhelmingly shut down the Trump campaign’s legal arguments.
 Localities and states are certifying their results, making it significantly more difficult to challenge the winner of those states.
 To say this is now the “KRAKEN” while not offering much in the way of actual detail (and botching many of the details you do provide) doesn’t really suggest a strong hand.